-- A water risk assessment has been completed annually OR when significant changes to the water system are masde as per the risk assessment guidance.
-New Forest Care's Head of Maintenance is responsible for ensuring that the identified operational controls are conducted and recorded in the school's water log book - This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following: - Regular reviews of risk assessment - Water temperature checks - Regular servicing of water system
+- A water risk assessment has been completed annually OR when significant changes to the water system are made as per the risk assessment guidance.
+The Headteacher/Head of Alternative Provision is responsible for ensuring that the identified operational controls are conducted and recorded in the water log book. - This risk assessment will be reviewed every year and when significant changes have occurred to the water system and/or building footprint - The risks from legionella are mitigated by the following:

+- o Regular reviews of risk assessment

+- Water temperature checks

+- Regular servicing of water system